Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models

 \subsection{Inheriting Learngene}

-After condensing the \textbf{learngene} layers $\bm{\theta}_{\mathbf{L}}$ with well-trained parameters, we move on to the inheriting stage.
-In this stage, we directly stack certain randomly initialized layers $\bm{\theta}_{0}$ with the \textbf{learngene} layers $\bm{\theta}_{\mathbf{L}}$ to construct diverse descendant models for solving the specific downstream tasks.
+After extracting the learngene layers $\bm{\theta}_{\mathbf{L}}$ with well-trained parameters, we move on to the inheriting stage.
+In this stage, we directly stack certain randomly initialized layers $\bm{\theta}_{0}$ to the learngene layers $\bm{\theta}_{\mathbf{L}}$ to construct diverse descendant models for solving the specific downstream tasks.
 Next, we introduce how to initialize the specific networks.

-\textbf{Initialize ViT. } Since the features output from a Transformer layer can be generally used as direct input to the next Transformer layer, we sequentially leverage the inherited \textbf{learngene} layers as the whole Transformer encoder and stack them with a classification head of the randomly initialized parameter for classification tasks.
-In addition, the pre-processing embeddings (\eg the patch embeddings, [class] token, and position embeddings) in ViT are directly reused in the descendant models from the ancestry model.
+\textbf{Initialize ViT. } Since the features output from a Transformer layer can be generally used as direct input to the next Transformer layer, we sequentially leverage the inherited learngene layers as the whole Transformer encoder and stack them to a classification head of the randomly initialized parameter for classification tasks.
+In addition, the pre-processing embeddings (\eg the patch embeddings, [class] token, and position embeddings) in ViT are also randomly initialized.

 \textbf{Initialize CNNs. } In order to change the size of features from large to small and enable effective classification, CNN requires convolutional layers and pooling operations in the middle.
-Therefore, we randomly initialize certain convolutional layers and one fully connected layer, and then stack them with the \textbf{learngene} layers to form a descendant model for classifying.
+Therefore, we randomly initialize certain convolutional layers and one fully connected layer, and then stack them to the learngene layers to form a descendant model for classifying.

 Moreover, the descendant model is smaller than the ancestry model.
-Since the condensed \textbf{learngene} preserves the common and stable knowledge of the big ancestry model, it makes descendant models quickly adapt to different tasks by a few training samples.
+Since the condensed learngene preserves the significant knowledge of the big ancestry model, it makes descendant models quickly adapt to different tasks by a few training samples.
 Even if the descendant models encounter diverse data domains, \textit{Learngene} can relieve the domain-shift~\cite{luo2019taking}.